 This pleasing English vocabulary word Grace is the most popular tanzanian name for girls.
 Apart from meaning decency, dignity, elegance, and politeness, Grace is also associated with God’s gift to the humankind.

 Imani is a sleek and elegant name that carries a beautiful meaning.
-It means ‘faith, belief’.
-Imani is also one of the royal names of Tanzania, which means that this name will give you and your daughter the regal feel.
+It means ‘faith, or beliefs.’
+Imani is also one of the royal names of Tanzania, which means that this name will give you and your daughter the regal feel and provide an aura of good hope.

 Joyce was once a boy name, but it took off for the ladies in the mid 20th century.
 This Latin origin name, holding the 11th spot is the most popular Tanzanian baby girl name list, means ‘joyous’.